-North Korea-US tensions: How worried should you be? - BBC News
+North Korea-US tension: Should you worry?

 PJ Crowley: Where to now after 'fire and fury'?

-The difference this time, he added, was that the US president appeared to suggest he would take pre-emptive action (though Secretary of State Rex Tillerson later played this down.)
+The difference this time, he adds, is the US president has appeared to suggest he might take pre-emptive action (though Secretary of State Rex Tillerson has played this down.)

 This kind of unpredictable, bellicose rhetoric coming from the White House is unusual and does have people worried, analysts say.

-Still, South Korea - the US ally with the most to lose from a confrontation with the North - does not appear to be too concerned.
+South Korea - the US ally with the most to lose from a confrontation with the North - has called for a cooling of rhetoric from both Pyongyang and the White House.

-A senior official from the presidential Blue House told reporters on 9 August that the situation had not reached a crisis level, and that it was highly likely it could be resolved peacefully.
+No one wants Kim Jong-un to think an attack might be imminent.